1jour1vin

 Rated estate (2021 guide) Recommended

-An extraordinary spicy and balsamic complexity covers the ripe (but not overly ripe) blackberries in this concentrated and imposing Brouilly.
-The texture is so silky that it's hard to put down!
-The very long and intense finish keeps bringing out the fruit.
+An extraordinary blend of spicy and balsamic notes envelops the ripe (but not overripe) blackberries in this concentrated, full-bodied Brouilly.
+The texture is so silky that it’s hard to put down!
+The very long, intense finish continues to deliver waves of fruit.
 Should age very well.